-In this article, I illustrate the MYSQL 5.6 best performance parameters for Linux 4G - 4Core - 8 Threads dedicated server based on my personal experience.
+In this article, I illustrate the MYSQL 5.6 best performance parameters for Linux 4G - 4Core - 8 Threads dedicated server (or virtual dedicated server, VPS) based on my personal experience.
 I have tried many other parameters that I found online until I reached the best performance and stability with the following ones:

 You can edit these parameters directly within the my.cnf file.
 For Linux, it should be somewhere within "etc" folder.
 Just use the following command to edit the file:

 After done editing the my.cnf file, you have to restart the MySQL server in order that the recent changes take effect.
 For Linux, you can just use the following command:

 Please note that these parameter configurations are highly depending on the hardware specifications of your server.
 For instance, if you have a server memory of 8G (RAM) then, it is totally recommended to increase the size of innodb_buffer_pool_size (may be up to 3.5G).
 Notice that I have two instances of innodb_buffer_pool.
 The reason for having more than one instance of the innodb_buffer_pool is increasing the concurrency.
 Enabling only one innodb_buffer_pool instance (which is the default) can significantly increase the bottlenecks for the threads working the on same Mysql tables.

 MySQL Cache Problem

 I have the Cache enabled in the mentioned configuration:

 The size of the cache is set to

 However, I have tried to increase the cache size up to large values such as 100M or even 500M.
 In the beginning, I noticed a really great improvement in the performance.
 However, as time goes, the MYSQL starts to slow down and down until you reach a point that you have to restart it.
 The technical reason behind such a behavior is that the maintenance cost of cache buffer is highly correlated with the size.